CosinusTic/SearchEngine/README.md

 ###TODO:

+## PHASE 1: Web crawling
+- From a small base of urls, recursively visit urls in pages and collect them
+- Store them in a .txt file which will then serve as base (a small "internet")

 ## PHASE 1: Basic URL matching
-- Collect URL base in a .TXT file
-- Scraping function
+- Scraping functions (scrape various tags robustly)
 - Assign score to urls (frequency matching, tag value)

 ## PHASE 2: Implement into custom structures